-MindLabs raises £1.4 million for its new platform, a “Peloton for mental health” – TechCrunch
+MindLabs raises £1.4 million for its new platform, a ‘Peloton for mental health’ – TechCrunch

 Ebrahim sees this as a major opportunity for MindLabs, and its EEG headband and data visualization features will play a major role.
 “Even though there was been a proliferation of mental health apps, retention has proven difficult.
 But we think that is because these apps truly don’t understand their users,” he said.

-“With the data we’re able to show, not just through the Halo but through syncing with Apple HealthKit, we can show our subscribers a positive progression of their mental health, similar to how you can see your weight change on a scale, or improvement in heart rate variability in an app.
+“With the data we’re able to show, not just through the Halo but through syncing with Apple HealthKit, we can show our subscribers a positive progression of their mental health, similar to how you can see your weight change on a scale, or improvement in heart-rate variability in an app.
 This helps build a powerful habit because we can finally help to close the loop when it comes to improving mental fitness.”

 Participating in live classes provides accountability, too, he added.
 “The act of scheduling a class and tuning in with thousands of others is a powerful force, similar to having a personal trainer in the gym making sure you turn up and workout.”

 MindLabs also plans to build communities around its instructors.
-During livestreams, instructors will welcome new subscribers and mention user achievements.
+During live streams, instructors will welcome new subscribers and mention user achievements.
 After each workout, users will get a results screen they can share, similar to screenshots from fitness apps like Strava or Nike Training Club.

 In terms of protecting personal privacy, Ebrahim said MindLabs is “firmly against any form of data commercialization.”
 Instead, it will monetize through monthly or yearly subscriptions, and user data collected through Halo or the app will only be used to make personalized content recommendations.